dptech-corp/Uni-GBSA/README.md

 ```

 ### Install by dokcer images
-You can build a dokcer image by this file or just pull from the docker hub `docker pull dockerymh/unigbsa`
+You can also build a dokcer image using this file or pull from the docker hub `docker pull dockerymh/unigbsa`
 ```Plaintext
 FROM continuumio/miniconda3